-Whenever we need an easy vegetable side dish for family dinners, we turn to a few of our favorite recipes.
-These Simple Boiled Beets, which don’t even require peeling before you cook them, are one of our go-tos!
+These Simple Boiled Beets, which don’t even require peeling before you cook them, are one of our go-to easy vegetable recipes to share with the kids.

 Quick Boiled Beets